VirtuosoJoel/RubyExcel/README.md

 cell = s.cell( 2, 2 )
 range = s.range('B2:C3')

-#Get the address and indices of the Element (Indices return that of the first cell for multi-cell Ranges)
+#Get the address and indices of the Element (Indices return that of the first Cell in a Range)
 cell.address
 cell.row
 cell.column